 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

-Below, we will cover the best bets for The Masters based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.
+Below, we will cover the best bets for The Masters based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

-For more info on Augusta National Golf Club along with this week's key stats and comparable courses, check out the course primer.
+For more info on Augusta National Golf Club along with this week's key stats and win simulations, check out Brandon Gdula's helper.

 At the Top

 Jon Rahm (+1200) - Everything that we've seen from Rahm over the past couple of years tells us he is primed to go on a major championship run.
 His game has no weaknesses, and he thrives in the most difficult of conditions.
 It's no surprise he's finished inside the top-10 spots at The Masters in each of the last four renewals, and a 27th in his debut wraps up his entire Augusta history.
 Power off the tee and touch around the greens is essential, and Rahm checks both boxes.

 As Scottie Scheffler (+1500) has overtaken him as the world's No. 1 golfer, it's easy to underrate how good Rahm has been over the past year.
 A positive COVID-19 test cost him not only The Memorial but very likely the FedEx Cup last year, and for our money, he's still the PGA Tour's alpha dog.